 All statistical analyses were performed in R v.4.0.2.
 To determine dominant community types, cluster analysis was performed for each observation year using Euclidean distance as the measure of plot dissimilarity (function hclust, package ‘stats’).
 Dendrograms for each year were cut into three groups, and all plots within a cluster group were subjected to a species indicator analysis to determine the dominant species driving clusters (function multipatt, package ‘indicspecies’).
 Nonmetric multidimensional scaling (NMDS) was used to demonstrate shifts in community associations over time using the Bray-Curtis distance (function metaMDS, package ‘vegan’).

 Diversity components were calculated for each community group for all years.
-Alpha diversity (species density) was calculated as average number of species per m2, and beta diversity was calculated as the total number species per community type divided by species density (Whittaker & Gauch, 1978).
+Alpha diversity (species density) was calculated as average number of taxa per m2, and beta diversity was calculated as the total number of species per community type divided by species density (Whittaker & Gauch, 1978).
+Relative abundance of select invasive species was calculated as a proportion of average plot cover.
 Permutational analysis of multivariate dispersion (PERMDISP) tested whether community groups were homogeneously dispersed (function betadisper, package ‘vegan’).
 Significant differences in changes between years were assessed by permutational analysis of variance (PERMANOVA, with Bray–Curtis distances) using 999 permutations (function adonis, package ‘vegan’).
 PERMANOVA was chosen over analysis of similarity (ANOSIM) due to lower sensitivities to unbalanced sampling sizes within each community group (Anderson & Walsh, 2013).

 Results